Dzhango/Dzhango/README.md

 ## Hey!
 I'm Dzhangir(pron. _janghir_)

-I'm a incoming 3rd year undergraduate student at UC San Diego.
-Recently, I have been working on web development projects and gridning leetcode for DS and Alogrithms.
+I'm an incoming 3rd year undergraduate student at UC San Diego.
+Recently, I have been working on web development/mobile projects and grinding leetcode for DS and Alogrithms.
 Outside of work, I love to box/wrestle/do jiu-jitsu, basically anything combat sports related.
 I'm from Kazakhstan, so please keep the Borat jokes to yourself... jk I love Borat!